skip to main content

 Hibiscus Care

 The Hibiscus features oversized flowers with a tropical look.
 Perfect for sunny outdoor spaces, the Hibiscus is covered in bright blooms for the entire summer.
+While most varieties of this lovely plant are pet safe, the Rose of Sharon is toxic to pets.
+For the most part, Hibiscus plant care is relatively easy if kept in the right climate in well-draining, loamy soil.

 How to care for your Hibiscus